See also: Driver (backend), How to set up the driver

 description: Thunderbolt 2

-See launch and additional network interfaces for instructions on how to use these.
+and How to add network interfaces for instructions on how to use these.

 Usage: multipass networks [options]